REU Site: “Molecular Signaling – How Cells and Organisms Make Decisions”

-Research Experiences for Deaf Students in Systems Biology and Molecular Signaling
+Research Experiences for Deaf and Hard of Hearing Students

 Organisms across all biological kingdoms possess the common challenge of sensing and adapting to a changing and often hostile environment.
-Complex arrays of molecules, molecular complexes, and genetic and metabolic networks have evolved to perceive environmental challenges and trigger the appropriate adaptive response.
-Such responses often represent a life or death “decision” that determines organism survival.
+How they respond to these challenges often represent a life or death “decision” that determines organism survival.

-With the vast genomic and bioinformatic resources now available, scientists are beginning to understand and predict how molecular and cellular networks coordinate behaviors of cells and organisms.
-This is the emerging area of “systems-level biology” which is at the forefront of modern cellular and molecular biology and it is poised to transform medicine and agriculture.
+At the cellular and molecular level, perception and response to environmental challenge is mediated by an interplay between complex arrays of molecules, genes, and metabolic networks.
+With the vast genomic and bioinformatic resources now available, scientists are beginning to understand and predict how these networks coordinate behaviors of cells and organisms.
+This is the emerging area of “systems-level biology” which is poised to transform medicine and agriculture.

-This summer REU program will provide students with the opportunity to engage in multi-disciplinary research projects employing molecular, genetic, genomic, and systems level approaches to investigate the strategies through which model organisms across the biological kingdom sense and adapt to a changing environment.
+This summer REU program will provide students with the opportunity to engage in multi-disciplinary research projects employing molecular, genomic, and systems level approaches to investigate how model organisms across all kingdoms of life sense and adapt to a changing environment.

-- 10-week hands-on laboratory research training opportunity in the modern molecular and cellular biosciences addressing problems relevant to health and the environment
+- 10-week research training opportunity in the modern molecular and cellular biosciences addressing problems relevant to health and the environment

 - Participate in weekly academic and professional development program meetings, as well as STEM Career Opportunity workshops